Kambammohankalyan/book-store-mern/README.md

 2. Open the frontend application in your browser.
 3.  **User**: Register/Login to browse books and place orders.
 4.  **Admin**: Access the admin dashboard to manage the store.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## License

-This project is licensed under the ISC License.